When you purchase through links in our articles we may earn a small commission. Read our affiliate disclosure.

 Using a 52v battery will ensure higher power output while keeping the current (amps) lower, this should also add to lower running temperatures and greater efficiency (over a 48v system).
 The claimed range of 60km is impressive, but I would imagine this is greatly variable depending on rider weight and the amount of power used – I reckon if you were hammering this around in full power, you’d probably run out of juice in half of that.

 Another feature I like the look of is the large touch-screen display.
-Functionality looks really impressive with important metrics like real-time battery voltage and temperature on display.
+The functionality looks impressive with important metrics like real-time battery voltage and temperature on display.

 All electric scooters need decent lights, and the Kugoo G3 has them everywhere!
 There are lights front and rear, a brake / stop light and lights on the side of the deck (each side).